 Example:

-While a similar effect can be achieved using tabs, tabs are static and they would have to be manually adjusted if margins are changed.
+While tabs provide a similar effect, tabs are static and they have to be manually adjusted if margins are changed.

 Text in cells can be aligned both vertically and horizontally using combinations of left, right or centered horizontal alignment, and top, bottom, or centered vertical alignment: